JayceEse/pokemon_stats_v2/README.md

-# Pokemon Stats
+# 🧬 Pokemon Stats

 A React-based web app that retrieves and displays Pokémon data using a public API.
 Users can search for a Pokémon by name and view its stats in a clean, responsive layout.

 ---

-## Live Demo
+## 🚀 Live Demo

-Coming soon — will be deployed via Azure or AWS.
+Coming soon

 ---

-## Overview
+## 🧠 Overview

 This project allows users to enter the name of a Pokémon into a search bar and retrieve detailed stats using a public API.
 I built this project to learn how to integrate APIs into a React application, manage data fetching, and present dynamic content with responsive design.

 This is a rebuild of a previous version — my goal this time is to write cleaner, more efficient code, reduce unnecessary API calls, and take what I’ve learned to the next level.

 ---

-## Tech Stack
+## 💻 Tech Stack

 - React.js
 - TypeScript
 - TailwindCSS

 ---

-## Setup & Installation
+## ⚙️ Setup & Installation

 ```bash
 # 1. Clone the repository